Titulares y Más

 Titulares y Más is a Spanish-language late-night television talk and variety show aired by Telemundo.
 It is the number one sports and entertainment program on Spanish television and runs from Monday to Sunday.
-Presented by hosts Karim Mendiburu and Ana Jurka every night at 11:35 PM/10:35 CT during the week and on weekends at 11 PM/10 CT or at the end of the local news on Telemundo.
+Presented by Vero Rodríguez weekends at 11 PM/10 CT or at the end of the local news on Telemundo.

 Overview

 Titulares y Más debuted on Telemundo in 2005 and became the first viable Late Night offering by Telemundo Network and the first Late Night show of its kind on Spanish Language television.